sr-gi/bolt13/13-watchtowers.md

 The `appointment_rejected` message follows the approach taken by the `error` message defined in [BOLT#1](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#the-error-message): error codes are mandatory, whereas reasons are optional and implementation dependant.

+### Appointment receipt format

+The server MUST create a receipt preserving the following order:

+	[txlocator, tab_id, encrypted_blob, to_self_delay, user_signature, start_block]

+The receipt must be signed following [Data serilization and signing](#data-serilization-and-signing).

+#### Rationale

+We assume the tower has a well-known public key and the user is aware of it.

+The receipt contains, mainly, the information provided by the user.
+The Watchtower will need to sign the receipt to provide evidence of agreement.

+The `user_signature` is included in the receipt to link both the client request and the server response.
+Otherwise, the tower could sign a receipt with different data that the one sent by the user, and the user would have no way to prove whether that's true or not.
+By signing the customer signature the tower creates evidence of what the user sent, since the tower cannot forge the client's signature.

 ## Delete appointments

 A client may want to delete appointments from the tower after a breach, or closing a channel: